-CF = Consumption Factor for the previous 12 months as displayed in Table 6 (The Consumption Factor has been introduced to acknowledge that the size of the water meter does not always reflect the volume of water used).
+CF = Consumption Factor for the previous 12 months as displayed in Table 6 (The Consumption Factor has been introduced to acknowledge that the size of the water meter does not always reflect the volume of water used, e.g. firefighting requirements may necessitate a larger water meter to be installed).